pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 * Custom Code
 * External to CMS

+^
-^ Not sure what conditions I would suggest this.
+Not sure what conditions I would suggest this.
 You really have to know what you're doing
 Let Drupal, **Drupal**
 (especially writing directly to the DB, or at least to drupal’s tables)

+^
+write to filesystem, process later. if we have 100K objects do we need them all in Drupal?

 ---